-The research products and services that NAM receives from broker-dealers supplement NAM's own research activities.
-As a practical matter, in some cases NAM could not, on its own, generate all of the research that broker-dealers provide without materially increasing expenses.
-Soft dollar arrangements create a potential conflict by possibly giving an investment adviser an incentive to trade frequently to generate commissions to pay for these products or services, which may not be in the best interests of an adviser's clients, or, in some cases, to trade actively in certain accounts to obtain research used primarily by other, less frequently traded accounts.
-NAM attempts to mitigate these potential conflicts through oversight of the use of commissions by the Brokerage Practices Committee.
+The Research Services that NAM receives from broker-dealers supplement NAM's own research activities.
+As a practical matter, in some cases NAM could not, on its own, generate all of the Research Services that broker-dealers provide without materially increasing its expenses.
+Soft dollar arrangements create a potential conflict by giving NAM an incentive to trade frequently to generate commissions to pay for Research Services, which may not be in the best interests of clients.
+In some cases, NAM has an incentive to trade actively in certain accounts to obtain Research Services used primarily by other, less frequently traded accounts.
+NAM attempts to mitigate these potential conflicts through its review and oversight of the use of commissions.